 It Starts Your Day Off Right

-It might be a small accomplishment, but it sets the tone for the entire day.
+It might be a small accomplishment, but making the bed sets the tone for the entire day.
 Perhaps no one has extolled this virtue of making the bed each morning as well as Naval Admiral William McRaven, the commander of U.S. Special Operations.
-In a 2014 commencement speech at University of Texas at Austin, Admiral McRaven said:
+In a 2014 commencement speech at the University of Texas at Austin, Admiral McRaven shared his thoughts on the matter.

-Powerful words, and you don't have to be able to bounce a coin off your military-style-made bed to benefit from them.
+These are powerful words, and you don't have to be able to bounce a coin off your taut sheets to benefit from them.

 It Encourages You to Keep the Rest of Your Room Tidy